Healthy joints

 AY378

 Many of my clients have what I call “stuck calves.”
-It’s like there are ropes wrapped around the lower legs, which limits movement in the feet and up into the back.
+It’s like there are ropes wrapped around the lower legs, which limit movement in the feet and up into the back.
 The classic “calf stretch” of hyper-extending is not advised for changing this pattern as it just pulls harder on an already short muscle.

-Instead of pulling, simply cease contracting.
-It's possible.
-This lessons, and those after it, can help Then, the muscle will be a normal length when you start to contract, giving you some slack to work with.
+Then, the muscle will be a normal length when you start to contract, giving you some slack to work with.
 This slack helps you feel more powerful as you have more contraction to use.

 This lesson is particularly good for anyone with neuropathy in the feet, or with balance issues or fatigue when walking.
 It's amazing not only for proprioception—that is, knowing where you are in space—but also for restoring function of the lower legs and ankles without damaging your muscles.